Mann001108/Projects-/README.md

 This dashboard shows based on the data of the grocery store It shows the sales Growth, Customer segmentation and Market basket analysis [Link to Detailed Report] [https://github.com/Mann001108/Projects-/blob/main/Report%20On%20Aatre%20Falam.pdf]

+###Cloud Architecture for the Manufacturing of steel business
+This project shows the cloud architecture for steel business It has Data flow and architecture and pipeline stratergy